Sex after Prostate Cancer

 Strategies for Success

-Depending on what prostate cancer treatments you endured, there are likely to be changes to get used to.
-It is normal to have feelings and concerns regarding your sexual performance and how it will impact your intimate relationship.
+Depending on which prostate cancer treatments you have, there are likely to be changes to get used to.
+It is normal to have feelings and concerns regarding your sexual performance and how it will impact your sex life.
 Honesty is the best policy.
-You need to be open with your partner about your fears and what you need to do to feel comfortable during sexual intimacy.
+You need to be open with your partner about your fears and what you need to do to feel comfortable during sex.
 Issues you might want to address include:

 If you’ve undergone nerve-sparing surgery, you will still be able to have an erection, but it might not be as strong as before the surgery.
-It is important that you begin to work on erectile strength soon after surgery.
-If you’ve had surgical removal of your prostate, you will no longer ejaculate because the prostate gland creates semen.
+It is important that you begin to work on the strength of your erections soon after surgery.
+If your prostate has been removed, you will no longer ejaculate because the prostate gland creates semen.
 This doesn’t mean you will not have an erection or an orgasm.
 It’s hard to imagine an orgasm without ejaculation, but the orgasm can be just as pleasurable.
 Some men indicate the orgasm feels “different”, and in some cases “better”.

 It is likely your surgeon will prescribe a medication to help with erections (Viagra, Cialis, Levitra) if you don’t have other health issues that would contradict taking these medications.
-Studies show that you have to work to enhance erectile function right from the start to avoid further difficulties down the road with the quality of your erections.
+Studies show that you have to work to strengthen erections right from the start to avoid problems down the road with the quality of your erections.
 If medications are not as effective as you like, you can try other options (see Treatments to Enhance Erections).
 Speak with your surgeon for suggestions that will best work for you.
-It may take as long as 18 – 24 months to return to maximum erectile function after surgery.
-Your level of erectile function before surgery will impact your function afterward.
+It may take as long as 18 – 24 months to return to maximum erections after surgery.
+The strength of your erections before surgery will impact your function afterward.

-Initially, you may have concerns about your sexual performance and the ability to achieve an erection.
-You may feel pressured to the point where you can’t achieve an erection.
+Initially, you might have concerns about your sexual performance and the ability to achieve an erection.
+You might feel pressured to the point where you can’t achieve an erection.
 It’s important to realize that it might take awhile to achieve what you think is a strong enough erection.
-Communicate with your partner your fears and anxiety.
+Communicate your fears and anxiety with your partner.
 Now is the time to focus on sexual sensations.
 Work on pleasuring each other without the expectation of intercourse as the end result.
 This might mean new forms of sexual expression such as oral stimulation.
 Sexuality is more than just erectile function.
-Now is the time to make new adaptations and positive adjustments in your sexual relationship that will hopefully be long-lasting.
+Now is the time to make new adjustments in your sex life that will hopefully be long-lasting.

 To help relieve performance pressure, try creating a calm, sexy, loving environment prior to relations.
 Dim the lights, play your favorite music, or light some candles.
 Aromatherapy can help create a soothing environment.
 A diffuser can be used with your favorite scents, or a candle can be lit.
 Massaging each other using scented oils can relax you, provide physical stimulation, and create intimacy.